autumnai/leaf/README.md

 Leaf has one of the simplest APIs, is lean and tries to introduce minimal technical debt to your stack.

+See the [Leaf - Machine Learning for Hackers][leaf-book] book for more.

 Leaf is a few months old, but thanks to its architecture and Rust, it is already one of the fastest Machine Intelligence Frameworks available.